Michael Hussar: Career

 Hussar is known best for his oil paintings.
 Taking influences from the work of the old masters, he uses a combination of rococo, baroque and other classical styles combined with contemporary subject matter.

 Instead of canvas, Hussar prefers to work on gessoed wood panels to create paintings, as opposed to a surface mixing technique.
 He prefers to work from dark value, to light, focusing on atmosphere before moving to detail.
 His paintings are provocative and shocking from certain angles.
 He plays around with religious codes, in a universe combining the fantastic and the horrific.

 In 2008 Hussar's painting, Hans Memling was featured in the group show In the Land of Retinal Delights: The Juxtapoz Factor that took place at the Laguna Art Museum from June 22 - October 5, 2008.

-His clients include Kat Von D, Madonna, Warren Beaty, Francis Ford Coppola and Leonardo Di Caprio.
+His clients include Kat Von D, Madonna, Warren Beaty, Francis Ford Coppola and Leonardo DiCaprio.
 Hussar's work is mainly exhibited in the US.
 One of his works can also be found in the Library of Congress in Washington, D.C.